Pierce Building/Agricultural Museum

-The Pierce building was built by the Pierce family in the Village of Plover and functioned as a grocery and butcher shop from the time that it was built.
-The Pierce family was one of the most influential families in the Village of Plover.
-As with other older structures this one served as a wide variety of businesses after the Pierce family sold it.
-This included such things as a general merchandise store.
-The society moved the structure to its park in 1989.
-The intent was to use the building for two purposes.
-The front was to a print shop to display the society's wide collection of print machines.
-The large back portion was to be used to display agricultural equipment.
+The Pierce building was built by the Pierce family in the Village of Plover (one of the most influential families in the area).
+It functioned as a grocery store and butcher shop at the time it was built.
+As with most older structures it served a wide variety of businesses after the Pierce family sold it - which included a general merchandise store.
+The Society moved the Pierce Building to Heritage Park in 1989 with the intent to utilize the building as a print shop to display the society's wide collection of print machines (front portion) and to display agricultural equipment (rear portion).

 Unfortunately, the structure was burned by vandals in 1994.
 A portion of the front has been partially restored and will function as a print shop.
-However, the back portion is still without a structure.
-The plan is to bring a barn onto the site.
+Restoration of the front portion of the Pierce Building.